Metro-Records/la-metro-councilmatic/README.md

 ```
 cd lametro-staging

-sudo docker stop lametro-staging-solr  # we need to stop it before removing it!
+# we need to stop the container before removing it!
+sudo docker stop lametro-staging-solr
 sudo docker rm lametro-staging-solr

-sudo docker-compose up -d solr-staging # -d is the daemon flag
+# -d is the daemon flag
+sudo docker-compose up -d solr-staging
 ```

 3. Logout as the ubuntu user, then log in as the datamade user.